 We find it prudent to adopt Proposal 23i, which would clarify a pathway for parties to interconnect V2G AC systems on a timely basis for experimental, pilot, and/or temporary use until the appropriate rules are updated in the future.
 Specifically, this proposal would allow V2G AC system pilots to be exempt, on a temporary basis, from Rule 21 smart inverter requirements.
-As noted in the Working Group Three Report, the Commission is currently addressing V2G AC Interconnection issues through four existing pilots.261 Parties contend that without a pathway to interconnect, these four pilots face barriers to operate, gather data, and learn.262 Utilities oppose allowing a temporary exemption from Rule 21 smart inverter requirements stating that such deviations could compromise safety.263 We find it necessary to create a pathway to interconnection to enable the Commission to learn from these and other future V2G AC interconnection pilots.
+As noted in the Working Group Three Report, the Commission is currently addressing V2G AC Interconnection issues through four existing pilots.
+Parties contend that without a pathway to interconnect, these four pilots face barriers to operate, gather data, and learn.
+Utilities oppose allowing a temporary exemption from Rule 21 smart inverter requirements stating that such deviations could compromise safety.
+We find it necessary to create a pathway to interconnection to enable the Commission to learn from these and other future V2G AC interconnection pilots.
 Accordingly, we direct Utilities to work with stakeholders to develop a temporary interconnection pathway for pilots seeking V2G AC Interconnection that will provide the necessary safety precautions.
 Utilities shall host a series of meetings, with the first to begin no later than 30 days from the issuance of this decision.
-As a result of these meetings, Utilities shall develop a proposed temporary pathway to be discussed during the V2G

-Workshop, discussed above.
+In response to Utilities' concerns, the discussion should include developing a definition for "pilot."
+As a result of these meetings, Utilities shall develop a proposed temporary pathway to be discussed during the V2G Workshop, discussed above.
 Utilities shall consider comments of workshop participants and propose a temporary pathway in a Tier 3 Advice Letter submitted 60 days following the V2G Workshop.